dynawo/dynaflow-launcher/README.md

 ```
 where network is the path to the network file (IIDM), config the path to the configuration file and contingencies the path to the contingency file (json).

-## Run steady-state simulation then systematic analysis
+## Run steady-state simulation automatically followed by a systematic analysis
-To run a steady-state simulation followed by a systematic analysis with Dynaflow-launcher, you can use the script myEnvDFL.sh with the "launch-nsa" option:
+To run a steady-state simulation automatically followed by a systematic analysis with Dynaflow-launcher, you can use the script myEnvDFL.sh with the "launch-nsa" option:
 ```bash
 $> ./myEnvDFL.sh launch-nsa <network> <config> <contingencies>
 ```